sethuster/henry_meds_sdet_challenge/README.md

     5. Schedule appointment for California, Illinois, Texas
         - verify appointment slot opens again after 30 minutes (assuming nobody is confirming appointments)
     6. Other state flow - Same form for states without appointment

+## API Flow
+1. stateprovidertreatment.json
+2. Staterequestavailabletimes
+3. providerrequest
+4. There appears to be a different API in teh checkout flow